-- F-B LGA BIO-MM#3: Prepare and Implement a Worker Environmental Awareness Program-Before the start of ground-disturbing activities, the Project Biologist, Regulatory Specialist (Waters) and Project Botanist will prepare and implement a WEAP for construction crews.
-WEAP training materials will include the following: discussion of the federal Endangered Species Act (federal ESA), the California Endangered Species Act (CESA), the Bald and Golden Eagle Protection Act (BGEPA), the Migratory Bird Treaty Act (MBTA), and the Clean Water Act (CWA); the consequences and penalties for violation or noncompliance with these laws and regulations and project permits; identification of special-status plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their value; hazardous substance spill prevention and containment measures; the contact person in the event of the discovery of a dead or injured wildlife species; and review of mitigation measures.
-In the WEAP, construction timing in relation to species' habitat and life-stage requirements will be detailed and discussed on project maps. which will show areas of planned minimization and avoidance measures.
+- F-B LGA BIO-MM#3: Before the start of ground-disturbing activities, the Project Biologist.
+Regulatory Specialist (Waters) and Project Botanist will prepare and implement a WEAP for construction crews.
+WEAP training materials will include the following: discussion of the federal Endangered Species Act (federal ESA), the California Endangered Species Act (CESA), the Bald and Golden Eagle Protection Act (BGEPA), the Migratory Bird Treaty Act (MBTA), and the Clean Water Act (CWA); the consequences and penalties for violation or noncompliance with these laws and regulations and project permits; identification of specialstatus plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their value; hazardous substance spill prevention and containment measures; the contact person in the event of the discovery of a dead or injured wildlife species; and review of mitigation measures.
+In the WEAP, construction timing in relation to species' habitat and life-stage requirements will be detailed and discussed on project maps, which will show areas of planned minimization and avoidance measures.
 A fact sheet conveying this information will be prepared by the Project Biologist, Regulatory Specialist (Waters) and Project Botanist for distribution to the construction crews and to others who enter the construction footprint.
 On completion of the WEAP training, construction crews will sign a form stating that they attended the training, understood the information presented, and will comply with the WEAP requirements.
 The Project Biologist, Regulatory Specialist (Waters) and Project Botanist will submit the signed WEAP training forms to the Mitigation Manager on a monthly basis.
-Construction crews will be informed during the WEAP training that, except when necessary as determined in consultation with the Project Biologist, Regulatory Specialist (Waters) and Project Botanist travel within the marked project site will be restricted to established roadbeds.
-Established roadbeds include all pre-existing and project-constructed unimproved and improved roads. - F-B LGA BIO-MM#4: Prepare and Implement a Weed Control Plan and Annual Vegetation Control Plan-A construction-phase Weed Control Plan and an operation phase Annual Vegetation Control Plan will be developed and implemented.
+Construction crews will be informed during the WEAP training that, except when necessary as determined in consultation with the Project Biologist.
+Regulatory Specialist (Waters) and Project Botanist travel within the marked project site will be restricted to established roadbeds.
+Established roadbeds include all pre-existing and project-constructed unimproved and improved roads. - F-B LGA BIO-MM#4: A construction-phase Weed Control Plan and an operation phase Annual Vegetation Control Plan will be developed and implemented.
 Before the start of ground-disturbing activities, the Project Botanist will prepare and oversee the implementation a Weed Control Plan to minimize or avoid the spread of weeds during ground-disturbing activities.

-The Weed Control Plan will address the following: Schedule for noxious weed surveys to be conducted in coordination with the Biological Resources Management Plan (BRMP) (BIO-MM#5)·
+The Weed Control Plan will address the following: Schedule for noxious weed surveys to be conducted in coordination with the Biological Resources Management Plan (BRMP) (BIO-MM#5).